LIVING BEINGS MANIFESTO

 To cite just another very illustrative example, eating habits: asking an entire population to switch from bread to rice, or conversely from rice to bread, as a condiment to accompany all meals, is a change in lifestyles which could be unacceptable to the vast majority of these adult populations.

-In the same way that these "externally visible" lifestyles freeze, our representation and our scales of value, which are mental construction of representation of the world of our brain, they too "freeze" and cannot be challenged instantaneously, without requiring a greater or lesser effort to accept and learn these changes.
+In the same way that these "externally visible" lifestyles freeze, our world representation and our scales of value, which are mental construction of our brain, also "freeze" and cannot be challenged instantaneously, without requiring a greater or lesser effort to accept and learn these changes.

-Just as many of us would not be able to give up bread and replace it with a bowl of rice at every lunch, or reversely, we may not be able to let go certain representations that we have acquired since our childhood.
+Just as many of us would not be able to give up bread and replace it with a bowl of rice at every lunch, or reversely, if it were our culture, as simply as it may be difficult to say indefferently tomato [tə.ˈmɑː.təʊ] or [tə.ˈmeɪ.ɾoʊ], we may not be able to let go certain representations that we have acquired since our childhood.

 2-Equality / 1-Culture / 2